barvian/tw-reset/README.md

 ---

+### Removed deprecated utilities

+Tailwind currently ships with [a few deprecated utilities](https://github.com/tailwindlabs/tailwindcss/blob/f1f419a9ecfcd00a2001ee96ab252739fca47564/src/corePlugins.js) that still show up in IntelliSense suggestions:

+- `flex-shrink` (replaced by `shrink`)
+- `flex-grow` (replaced by `grow`)
+- `overflow-ellipsis` (replaced by `text-ellipsis`)
+- `decoration-slice` (replaced by `box-decoration-slice`)
+- `decoration-clone` (replaced by `box-decoration-clone`)

+These deprecated utilities [will be removed in Tailwind v4](https://tailwindcss.com/blog/tailwindcss-v4-alpha#whats-changed), so they're disabled by default in `tw-reset` and hidden from IntelliSense.

+---

+### Default borders and rings

+[Tailwind v4 will change the default border and ring colors to `currentColor`](https://tailwindcss.com/blog/tailwindcss-v4-alpha#whats-changed), which is the browser default.
+It will also use `1px` as the default ring width, and `100%` as the default ring opacity. `tw-reset` implements all these changes, which future-proofs your site for Tailwind v4 and provides more predictable behavior.

 ### `*-opacity` utilities disabled by default

 Older versions of Tailwind used `*-opacity` classes to change the opacity of colors, i.e.